aws-actions/aws-codebuild-run-build/README.md

    that CodeBuild requires.
    By default, the action uses the buildspec file location that you configured in the CodeBuild project.
+1. **image-override** (optional) :
+   The name of an image for this build that overrides the one specified in the build project.
+By default, the action uses the default environment that you configured in the CodeBuild project.
 1. **env-vars-for-codebuild** (optional) :
    A comma-separated list of the names of environment variables that the action passes from GitHub Actions to CodeBuild.